osartun/Backbone.Undo.js/README.md

 Backbone.Undo.js was developed for Underscore 1.4.4 or higher.

-## Integrating the UndoManager into your webpage / webapp

 # Setting up your UndoManager

 In order to set up you UndoManager you have to do the following steps: